Life's Moments with XOXOX: A Family & Lifestyle Blog

 • Place security tags on particularly high theft risk items that would trigger alarms if not scanned properly

-See also Will Hobby Lobby Hire Felons
+See also Why Is Hobby Lobby Closed On Sunday

 Customer Service Focus